Job Safety Analysis and Occupational Health & Safety Assessment

-Employers can help prevent workplace injuries and illnesses by reviewing workplace operations, establishing proper job procedures, and ensuring that employees are trained properly.
-One of the best ways to determine and establish proper work prcedures is to conduct a job safety analysis (JSA).
-Supervisors can use the findings of a JSA to train employees and to eliminate and prevent hazards in their workplaces.
+Employers can help prevent workplace injuries and illnesses by reviewing workplace operations, establishing proper job procedures, incorporating proper personnel protective equipment and engineering controls and ensuring that employees are trained properly.
+One of the best ways to determine and establish proper work procedures is to conduct a job safety analysis (JSA) or an occupational health & safety assessment (OHS).
+Supervisors can use the findings of a JSA or OHS to train and protect employees and to eliminate and prevent hazards in their workplaces.

 At the Institute for Environmental Assessment Inc. (IEA), our consultants help employers complete job safety analysis projects.
 IEA, a health and safety consulting firm founded in 1984, serves organizations throughout the United States from its offices in Minnesota.
 Clients include school districts, hospitals, commercial and industrial entities and government agencies.

 Performing a job safety analysis or occupational health & safety assessments

 The experienced consultants at IEA use their years of experience in the field to conduct a thorough job safety analysis—one that will result in a comprehensive report and a list of action items if needed.

 The JSA process includes: